Dan Kildee: Gubernatorial campaigns

 Kildee was a candidate in the 2010 Michigan gubernatorial election, setting up an exploratory committee and filing to run.
 He ultimately dropped out of the race.
 He was also rumored to be considering a run in the 2018 Michigan gubernatorial election, but publicly declared he would not run.

 Personal life

 Kildee has been married to Jennifer Kildee since 1988.
 They have three children.
+His brother Timothy was killed in a shooting in 2024.

+On March 31, 2023, Kildee announced that he had been diagnosed with squamous cell carcinoma, saying that a "very small tumor" had been found in one of his tonsils.
+He said he would undergo surgery and described his prognosis as "excellent".